 Empirically demonstrating the effect of anonymity

-The detrimental effect of anonymity becomes apparent when testing how well a MPNN solves the 4-cycle detection task: classifying a graph as having a 4-cycle or not.
-To demonstrate this effect, I built a simple dataset by starting from a template graph and changing a subset of its edges stochastically.
-This resulted in 1200 graphs (1000 for training and 200 for testing) out of which exactly half contained a 4-cycle and the rest didn’t (read more in Appendix C of paper).
-I then constructed a (sufficiently deep and wide) MPNN and tasked it with learning to classify the former from the latter.
+The effect of anonymity becomes apparent when testing how well a GNN solves the 4-cycle detection task: classifying a directed graph as having a 4-cycle or not.
+To demonstrate this effect, I built an adversarial dataset by starting from a template graph and changing a subset of its edges stochastically (The specifics are quite intricate and follow from a lower bound construction.
+For more information see the Appendix C of paper).
+This resulted in 1200 graphs (1000 for training and 200 for testing) out of which exactly half contained a 4-cycle and the rest didn’t.
+I then constructed a (sufficiently deep and wide) GNN and tasked it with learning to classify the former from the latter.

-Figure 2 depicts the training and test curves for four MPNN variants.
+Figure 2 depicts the training and test curves for four GNN variants.

 2. What graph neural networks cannot learn

 2.1 The importance of negative results in deep learning

 Universality statements allow us to grasp the capacity of models in the limit.
 In theory, given enough data and the right training, a universal network can solve any task that it is presented with.
 Nevertheless, a universality result does not reveal much about how neural networks should be designed in practice.
 It also certainly cannot guarantee that said network will be able to solve a given task given a particular optimization procedure, such as stochastic gradient descent.

 On the other hand, it may be easier to obtain insights about models by studying their limitations.
 After all, the knowledge of what cannot be learned by a network of specific characteristics applies independently of the training procedure.
 Further, impossibility results helps us comprehend the difficulty of a task in relation to a network and can yield practical advice on how to select model hyperparameters.